 Start by selecting the ‘Email_Address’ column for the ‘To:’ field.
 If you named your first column in your excel spreadsheet differently, select the appropriate value.
 Fill in the email subject, and select the desired email format.

 Click OK.
 Office will take you to Microsoft Outlook, where each email will be automatically sent, temporarily appearing in your Outbox.
 At the same time, they are processed and sent to each recipient.
 And that’s all it takes!
 Congrats!
 You’ve now successfully used the mythical Word and Excel mail merge to send a personalized mass email campaign.

 Further Reading on How to Do a Mail Merge

-Mail Merge in Microsoft Office is a powerful tool on its own, but there are many ways to take things to the next level.
+Mail merge in Word from Excel sheets is a powerful combination on its own, but there are many ways to take things to the next level.

 For advanced users of Microsoft Office, we recommend this video from Kevin Stratvert.
 In it, he provides an excellent overview of the different ways you can customize your merge in Excel, Word, and Outlook.
 Users might also want to refer to this list from Microsoft about other data sources you can use to merge beyond a simple spreadsheet.